MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-v14-v24.md

 $ApplicationDatabase = "The name of the Business Central application database in a multitenant environment, for example: My BC App DB.
 In a single-tenant deployment, this is the same as the $TenantDatabase"
 $DatabaseServer = "The SQL Server instance that hosts the databases.
 The value has the format server_name\instance_name, For example: localhost\BCDEMO"
 $SystemAppPath = "The file path and name of the System Application extension for the update, for example: C:\DVD\Applications\system application\Source\Microsoft_System Application.app"
+$BusFoundAppPath = "The file path and name of the Business Foundationn extension for the update, for example: C:\DVD\Applications\BusinessFoundation\Source\Microsoft_Business Foundation.app"
 $BaseAppPath = "The file path and name of the Base Application extension for the update, for example: C:\DVD\Applications\BaseApp\Source\Microsoft_Base Application.app"
 $ApplicationAppPath = "The path and file name to the Application application extension for the update, for example: C:\DVD\Applications\Application\Source\Microsoft_Application.app"
 $NewBcVersion = "The version number for the current System, Base, and Application extensions that you'll reinstall, for example: 21.24582.0"
 $PartnerLicense = "The file path and name of the partner license"
 $CustomerLicense = "The file path and name of the customer license"
 $AddinsFolder = "The file path to the Add-ins folder of version 24 server installation, for example, C:\Program Files\Microsoft Dynamics 365 Business Central\240\Service\Add-ins."
 ```

 ## Prerequisite